 Writing Radical Fiction

-I define radical fiction as a story that takes a large leap from reality.
-This means readers are required to accept concepts like impossible physics, alien values, crazy morals, and a society with inhuman rules.
-Authors like Ray Bradbury, Jules Verne, Isaac Asimov, and Arthur C. Clarke all pushed the views on what is possible.
-They made us believe in distant worlds, faster than light travel, blue aliens, magic, time travel, and ray guns.
+I define radical fiction as a story that takes a gigantic leap from reality.
+Readers are required to accept concepts like impossible physics, alien values, crazy morals, and inhuman rules.
+Authors like Ray Bradbury, Jules Verne, Isaac Asimov, and Arthur C. Clarke all published in this area.
+As a result, readers now believe in distant worlds, faster than light travel, aliens, magic, time travel, and ray guns.

 For example, Spiderman’s world has radical biology.
-He uses a silk gland to leap from building to building.
-Readers must overcome many hurdles to accept that kind of character.
-At the very least, the silk gland would be near his butt and it would shoot out three feet.
+A young man uses a silk gland to leap from building to building.
+To accept this impossibility, readers must overcome tricky hurdles.
+At the very least, the silk gland would shoot ten feet and be near his butt.
 How far can a man pee?
-It’s the same biological mechanism.
+It is the same biological mechanism.

 I approached radical fiction with caution.
 For example, in my first book, I explored the impossible concept of immortality.
-I explained how it worked with pseudo-science as opposed to proven medical facts that astute readers thoroughly understand.
-My immortality process utilized “harvested human organs” placed into a host body.
-This provided the immune system the ability to destroy the “parasites responsible for old age.”
-In order for this concept to work, readers must take a blind leap into fantasy.
+To do so, I carefully led my readers through waves of pseudo-science so they would ignore proven medical facts.
+My immortality process involved “harvested” human organs which were placed into a host body.
+This addition provided the host’s immune system with the ability to destroy the “parasites responsible for old age.”

 Is my immortality concept plausible?
 Sort of.
 Using harvested organs to achieve eternal life is pure fantasy.
 Having the immune system indefinitely repair the body is almost plausible.
-Overall, my concept would not warrant a scientific study.
-However, it’s a good plot tool that “could work” with a little imagination.
 Wink, wink.
-Now, if my process required “magic wand” then readers would have to take a leap into implausible fantasy.

 My second book has aliens.
-In the real world, some anecdotal evidence has been uncovered to support the existence of aliens.
-However, aliens certainly haven’t been on 60 minutes to discuss their political views.
+In the real world, there is anecdotal evidence to support the existence of aliens.
+However, aliens certainly have not been on 60 minutes to discuss their political views.

-My approach to discussing aliens was basic.
+My approach was basic.
 The aliens were invisible at the beginning of the story and they briefly interacted at the end.
 Their visual appearance was “human-like” and they had no special abilities.
-I was careful to keep their exact details vague.
-I did this by putting them into invisible suits.
+I was careful to keep their exact details vague by dressing them in invisible suits.

 I feel a gradual introduction led the readers into accepting alien characters.
-The story “could happen just like that.”
-This approach allowed the plot to build in a realistic manner.
 This also avoided many questions.
 What do aliens like to eat?
 How does the alien ship work?

-In Star Wars, there were many characters with different backgrounds.
+In Star Wars, there were many characters from different backgrounds.
 Wow, that would be difficult to organize.
-Star Wars gets away with radical fiction by taking the leap without explanation.
-Luke Skywalker presses a button on his light sabre and slices away.
-Never mind the concept of a “light sabre” is completely impossible by every known law of physics, thermodynamics, electronics, and optics.
+Star Wars gets away with radical fiction by immediately leaping in.
+The movie begins on a distant planet where Luke Skywalker presses a button on his light sabre and slices away.
+Never mind the concept of a “light sabre” is utterly impossible by every known law of physics, thermodynamics, electronics, and optics.

-As an author, I approach radical fiction with care.
-To me, it is like a gun with only one bullet.
-You wave the gun around and act tough, but you only get one shot.
+I treat radical fiction like a gun with one bullet.
+You wave it around and act tough, but you only get one shot.
 So, aim carefully.
-Of course, other authors approach radical fiction like it’s raining bullets.
-They attract readers who instantly “get” the altered reality.
+Bolder authors approach radical fiction like it is raining bullets, but this requires a particular reader who instantly gets the altered reality.

 You’re the best -Bill